-If you allow it, the people you've shared your hosted features with can export the data from your layer to a CSV, shapefile, GeoJSON, or file geodatabase.
+If you allow it, the people you've shared your hosted features with can export the data from your layer to a CSV or shapefile.

 To view the hosted layers you have published and discover their URLs for use in web apps, sign in to your organization and click My Content.
 This page shows a table listing all the maps, apps, features, and tiles you have added.

-For each of your hosted tile layers, you will see a corresponding Service Definition item.
+Corresponding to your tiles, you'll also see items of type Service Definition.
 A service definition is a zipped file containing the map, its data, and details about how the tiles should be published.

-Click any hosted layer item to be taken to a page with the item's description and URL.
+Click any item of type Feature Layer, Tile Layer, or Scene Layer to be taken to a page with the item's description and URL.
 You can copy the URL and use it in your code when you create an app with the ArcGIS Web or mobile APIs.
-Alternatively, you can click Open in Map Viewer or Open in Scene Viewer to view the layer.
-Once opened, you can build a map or scene that you can save and reuse later in a web app.
+Alternatively, you can click Open to view the map in the map viewer.
+Use the map viewer to build a map that you can save and reuse later in a web app.

 Once you have connected to your portal, open the Catalog window in ArcMap and double-click My Hosted Services.
 If you haven't yet logged in to the portal website, you are prompted to do so.
 You can then see the list of services available to drag and drop into the ArcMap table of contents.

 You can use the features, tiles, and scenes hosted on your portal in ArcGIS Pro.
-To do so, click Portal in the Catalog pane of your ArcGIS Pro project.
+To do so, click Online in the Project pane of your ArcGIS Pro project.
 You can add layers from My Content, groups to which you belong, or search for publicly available layers.
 Choose the layer you want to add and drag it onto your map or scene.

-You must be signed in to your organization to access hosted layers from the Catalog pane.
+You must be signed in to your organization to access hosted layers from the Project pane.

 Export data from hosted feature layers

-You can export CSV files, shapefiles, a file geodatabase, GeoJSON files, or feature collections from a hosted feature layer if one of the following is true:
+You can export CSV files, shapefiles, or a file geodatabase from any layer in a hosted feature layer if one of the following is true: